pushkarlonkar/LostAndFound/README.md

 ![Home](https://github.com/Pushkarlonkar/LostAndFound/blob/master/readme/Home.png)

-He can click on the register button where he can register the complaint specifying his details, description of the lost object and time of the incident .
+He can click on the register button where he can register the complaint specifying his details, description of the lost object ,the reward (ETHER) and time of the incident .

 ![Register01](https://github.com/Pushkarlonkar/LostAndFound/blob/master/readme/Register01.png)